 R/Medicine was formed through a collaborative effort of the R Consortium with academic and industry partners including Yale University, Stanford University, the Mayo Clinic, and RStudio, Inc (now RStudio, PBC).
 Presentations at R/Medicine conferences showcase how the R ecosystem is currently leveraged in medical applications including clinical trial design and analysis, personalized medicine, the development of machine learning models using laboratory and patient record data, and reproducible research.

-The 2020 R/Medicine Conference will be held in Philadelphia from August 27 through August 29th.
+The 2020 R/Medicine Conference will be held virtually as a large webinar, hosted in Philadelphia on Eastern Daylight Time from August 27 through August 29th.
 It will include two tracks of pre-conference educational workshops: one foundational workshop, covering reproducible data analysis with a focus on health care professionals who have no programming background and a second workshop on practical machine learning with a focus on predicting outcomes from clinical data sets.
 The pre-conference workshops will be followed by two days of presentations from representatives of biostatistics, the pharmaceutical industry, regulators, and the clinical laboratories.
-We aim to increase attendance from 150 to 240 attendees by expanding our marketing and awareness efforts along with forging new beneficial partnerships, especially with organizations in the clinical laboratory space.